mankenavenkatesh/crypto-currency/blockchain/hyperledger-technologies/hyperledger-fabric/README.md

 HYPERLEDGER FABRIC

-Here is my understanding of hyperledger fabric and my experiments on hyperledger fabric What is Hyperledger Fabric?

-How will it solve problems?

 Elements of Hyperledger fabric-

 1. Channels are data partitioning mechanisms that allow transaction visibility for stakeholders only.
 Each channel is an independent chain of transaction blocks containing only transactions for that particular channel.